 [Diagram omitted, which shows that Continental will pay to the Loan Trustee for Leased Aircraft and Owned Aircraft (a) the lease rental payments, which are assigned by the Owner Trustee, on Leased Aircraft and (b) the mortgage payments on Owned Aircraft.
-From such lease rental payments and mortgage payments, the Loan Trustee will make Equipment Note payments on the Series A Equipment Notes, the Series B Equipment Notes and the Series C Equipment Notes with respect to all Aircraft to the Subordination Agent.
+From such lease rental payments and mortgage payments, the Loan Trustee will make Equipment Note payments on the Series A-1 Equipment Notes, the Series A-2 Equipment Notes, the Series B Equipment Notes, the Series C-1 Equipment Notes and the Series C-2 Equipment Notes with respect to all Aircraft to the Subordination Agent.
 Excess rental payments will be paid by the Loan Trustee to the lessors for Leased Aircraft.
-From such Equipment Note payments, the Subordination Agent will pay principal, premium, if any, and interest distributions to the Class A Trustee, the Class B Trustee and the Class C Trustee, who will pay such principal, premium, if any, and interest distributions to the Class A Certificateholders, the Class B Certificateholders and the Class C Certificateholders, respectively.
-The Subordination Agent may also receive advances, if any, and pay reimbursements, if any, to the Liquidity Provider.
+From such Equipment Note payments, the Subordination Agent will pay principal, premium, if any, and interest distributions to the Class A-1 Trustee, the Class A-2 Trustee, the Class B Trustee, the Class C-1 Trustee and the Class C-2 Trustee, who will pay such principal, premium, if any, and interest distributions to the Class A-1 Certificateholders, the Class A-2 Certificateholders, the Class B Certificateholders, the Class C-1 Certificateholders and the Class C-2 Certificateholders, respectively.
+The Subordination Agent may also receive advances, if any, and pay reimbursements, if any, to the applicable Liquidity Provider.
 The Depositary will make interest payments on the Deposits to the Escrow Agent.
-From such interest payments, the Escrow Agent will make payments to the Class A Certificateholders, the Class B Certificateholders and the Class C Certificateholders.]
+From such interest payments, the Escrow Agent will make payments to the Class A-1 Certificateholders, the Class A-2 Certificateholders, the Class B Certificateholders, the Class C-1 Certificateholders and the Class C-2 Certificateholders.]

-(1) Each Aircraft leased to Continental will be subject to a separate Lease and a related Indenture; each Aircraft owned by Continental will be subject to a separate Indenture.

-(2) The proceeds of the offering of each Class of Certificates will initially be held in escrow and deposited with the Depositary.
+- ---- - (1) Each Aircraft leased to Continental will be subject to a separate Lease and a related Indenture; each Aircraft owned by Continental will be subject to a separate Indenture. - (2) The proceeds of the offering of each Class of Certificates will initially be held in escrow and deposited with the Depositary.
 The Depositary will hold such funds as interest-bearing Deposits.
 Each Trust will withdraw funds from the Deposits relating to such Trust to purchase Equipment Notes from time to time as each Aircraft is financed.
 The scheduled payments of interest on the Equipment Notes and on the Deposits relating to a Trust, taken together, will be sufficient to pay accrued interest on the outstanding Certificates of such Trust.
 The Liquidity Facilities will not cover interest on the Deposits.